 Mortality rate is higher for patients with primary pulmonary hypertension, idiopathic pulmonary fibrosis, or sarcoidosis and lower for those with COPD or alpha-1 antitrypsin deficiency.
 Mortality rate is higher for single lung transplantation than for double.

 Mortality risk factors include cytomegalovirus mismatching (donor positive, recipient negative), human leukocyte antigen (HLA-DR) mismatching, diabetes, and prior need for mechanical ventilation or inotropic support.

 Uncommonly, the original disorder, particularly some interstitial lung disorders, recurs.
-Exercise capacity is slightly limited because of a hyperventilatory response.
+Such recurrence impairs exercise capacity slightly because of a hyperventilatory response.

-With heart-lung transplantation, overall survival rate at 1 yr is 60% for patients and grafts.
+With heart-lung transplantation, overall survival rate at 1 year is about 80% for patients and grafts.

 |Drug Name||Select Trade|